CAUTION: These homemade flour tortillas could cause marital strife.

 - Allow the dough to rest for at least 10 minutes, or up to 2 hours.

-- Preheat a griddle, cast iron skillet or oven to 400F.
+- Preheat a griddle, cast iron skillet, or oven to 400F.

 - Working with one ball at a time, dust your working surface and roll the ball into an approximate 6″ circle.
 Rotate and flip the dough and add additional flour as necessary to prevent sticking.

 - When the griddle/skillet is hot, lay a tortilla across and cook for 30 seconds.
 Flip the tortilla over and cook for another 15 to 30 seconds.
 Repeat with the remaining balls of dough.
-Stack the cooked tortillas and wrap in a clean kitchen towel.
+Stack the cooked tortillas and wrap them in a clean kitchen towel.
 Serve warm.

 Notes